Real Reform Amendment FAQs

 Question: How does the Real Reform Amendment differ from other proposals?

 Answer: The Real Reform Amendment favors no party or interest group, nor does it necessitate any stance for or against other proposals.
 Because the Real Reform Amendment limits political contributions to those eligible to vote in their federal jurisdiction, it empowers voters in each state and congressional district by eliminating the ability of interests outside that state or congressional district to financially influence federal candidates.

 Question: Does the Real Reform Amendment limit the amount a voter in their state or congressional district can contribute to a candidate?

 Answer: No, there is no change to the amount a voter is limited to contributing to a candidate in his or her state or congressional district.
 Currently, the Federal Election Commission sets the allowable limit an individual voter can contribute.
-In 2016, that limit was $2,700 to primary candidates and $2,700 to general election candidates.
+In 2020, that limit is $2,800 to primary candidates and $2,800 to general election candidates.
 Because the Real Reform Amendment eliminates Political Action Committees and Independent Expenditures, the limits set by the Federal Election Committee would apply to all contributions.

 Question: Do these limits apply to races for governor, state senator, state representative, county office, and/or municipal office?

 Answer: No, these limits only apply to federal races.
 Each state has the ability to establish its own laws limiting contributions to those races.